Skip to content

 participant Events as Events Collection

-participant Dispatcher as Event Dispatcher
+participant Processor as Event Processor

 participant Handlers as Event Handlers